GeekyAnts/native-base-docs/README.md

     </tr>
   </thead>
 </table>
-#### Essential cross-platform UI components for React Native
-[NativeBase](http://nativebase.io/) is a free and open source UI component library for [React Native](https://facebook.github.io/react-native/) to build native mobile apps for iOS and Android platforms.

 One of our main goals with [NativeBase](http://nativebase.io/) **2.0** is to make it easy to theme the components with as little changes as possible to the components themselves.